Charles Fletcher Lummis: Magazine editor

-Indian rights activist
+Native American rights activist

-Lummis also established a new Indian rights group called the "Sequoya League", after the noted early 19th-century Cherokee leader Sequoyah who developed a writing system for the Cherokee language.
-Lummis fought against the U.S. Bureau of Indian Affairs and called on his classmate President Teddy Roosevelt to help change their manner of operating.
-He found a home for a small group of Indians who had been evicted from their property in the Palm Springs, California area.
+Lummis also established a new Native American rights group called the "Sequoya League", after the noted early 19th-century Cherokee leader Sequoyah who developed a writing system for the Cherokee language.
+Lummis fought against the U.S. Bureau of Indian Affairs and called on his classmate President Theodore Roosevelt to help change their manner of operating.
+He found a home for a small group of Native Americans who had been evicted from their property in the Palm Springs, California area.
 The Sequoya League began a battle against Indian Agent Charles Burton, accusing him of imposing a "reign of terror" on the Hopi pueblo in Oraibi by requiring Hopi men to cut their long hair.
 It was their custom to wear it long, a practice with spiritual meaning.
 Lummis was accused of overstating the case against Burton and lost his welcome at the White House.
 (However, subsequent social pressure on Burton led him to reverse the haircutting policy.)